lonerapier/lonerapier.github.io/docs/plugins/Fonts.md

 required: false
 ---

 This plugin provides fine-grained control over fonts in your Quartz site.
-It supports per-heading font families, automatic theme font discovery when used with [[plugins/QuartzTheme|QuartzTheme]], Google Fonts integration with automatic weight and italic loading, and falls back to Obsidian's default system font stacks.
+It supports per-heading font families, automatic theme font discovery when used with [Quartz Themes](https://github.com/saberzero1/quartz-themes), Google Fonts integration with automatic weight and italic loading, and falls back to Obsidian's default system font stacks.

 > [!note]
 > For information on how to add, remove or configure plugins, see the [[configuration#Plugins|Configuration]] page.